Human behavior: Cognitive behavior

 Human cognition is distinct from that of other animals.
 This is derived from biological traits of human cognition, but also from shared knowledge and development passed down culturally.
 Humans are able to learn from one another due to advanced theory of mind that allows knowledge to be obtained through education.
 The use of language allows humans to directly pass knowledge to one another.
 The human brain has neuroplasticity, allowing it to modify its features in response to new experiences.
 This facilitates learning in humans and leads to behaviors of practice, allowing the development of new skills in individual humans.
-Behavior carried out over time can be ingrained as a habit, where humans will continue to regularly engage in the behavior without consciously decided to do so.
+Behavior carried out over time can be ingrained as a habit, where humans will continue to regularly engage in the behavior without consciously deciding to do so.

 Humans engage in reason to make inferences with a limited amount of information.
 Most human reasoning is done automatically without conscious effort on the part of the individual.
 Reasoning is carried out by making generalizations from past experiences and applying them to new circumstances.
 Learned knowledge is acquired to make more accurate inferences about the subject.
 Deductive reasoning infers conclusions that are true based on logical premises, while inductive reasoning infers what conclusions are likely to be true based on context.

 Emotion is a cognitive experience innate to humans.
 Basic emotions such as joy, distress, anger, fear, surprise, and disgust are common to all cultures, though social norms regarding the expression of emotion may vary.
-Other emotions come from higher cognition, such as love, guilt, shame, embarrassment, pride, envy, and jealousy.
+Other emotions come from higher cognition, such as, guilt, shame, embarrassment, pride, envy, and jealousy.
 These emotions develop over time rather than instantly and are more strongly influenced by cultural factors.
 Emotions are influenced by sensory information, such as color and music, and moods of happiness and sadness.
 Humans typically maintain a standard level of happiness or sadness determined by health and social relationships, though positive and negative events have short-term influences on mood.
 Humans often seek to improve the moods of one another through consolation, entertainment, and venting.
 Humans can also self-regulate mood through exercise and meditation.